The Spiders (film): Restoration

-The Spiders was considered to be a lost film for many years before an original print was discovered in the 1970s.
-This surviving print was used for a restoration of the film, completed in 1978.
-The restored version appears to be missing a small amount of the original footage.
-This version was released on DVD in 1999 and Blu-ray in 2016.
+The two completed films of The Spiders series were considered to be lost films for many years before the original prints were discovered in the 1970s.
+The surviving prints were used for restoration, completed in 1978.
+The restored versions appear to be missing a small amount of the original footage.
+This was released on DVD in 1999 and Blu-ray in 2016.

 The three-year reconstruction was done by film historians David and Kimberly Shepard, with music scored by Gaylord Carter.
-The source material was a 35mm duplicate negative from Czechoslovakia; the nitrate print had several defects that could not be taken out, was out of sequence and did not have intertitles.
+The source material was a 35mm duplicate negative from Czechoslovakia; the nitrate print had several defects that could not be removed, was out of sequence and lacked intertitles.
 The intertitles were obtained from German censor records.
-The film was tinted according to instructions by Fritz Lang, who was still living at the time.
+The films were tinted according to instructions from Fritz Lang, who was still living at the time.